Museum To Tell Wendell’s Story

 For a number of years, the Wendell Historical Society has pursued the goal of establishing a Wendell museum.
 Proponents believe that if the current generation does not create the museum, much history will be lost.

 With that goal in mind, the historical society sponsored its first reverse raffle in 2016 to raise funds for the museum project.
-The now annual fundraiser has brought in more than $52,000.
+The now annual fundraiser has brought in almost $57,000.
 At the same time, possible museum locations were scouted in downtown Wendell.

 Renovations were necessary to bring the structure to code as a public building, including handicap accessibility.
-Architect Tony Johnson provided the building plans, and renovations are being handled by G&G Builders.
-Once renovations are complete, the building will be outfitted to function as a museum.
+Architect Tony Johnson provided the building plans, and renovations were completed by G&G Builders.